datascience-mobi/2021-topic-04-team-05/Meeting_files/8_Meeting_23_06.md

 - finished report about SVM

 ## Questions
-- normalisieren der Intensitätswerte für SVM sinnvoll?
+- Is it useful to normalize the instensity values for SVM?

 ## Plans for next week
-- SVM code
+- Continue the SVM code